-In this simple solution I cover one way to Put Windows XP Install Disk on a USB Flash Drive.
-Installing Windows XP from a USB Flash Drive might be useful for example if you wish to Install Windows XP on a Netbook or Laptop that has no CD Drive.
-One of the simplest approaches would be via the use of the YUMI (Your Universal Multiboot Installer tool.
+In the following simple solution, I cover one way to Install Windows XP from USB.
+Running a Windows XP USB Install might be useful for example if you wish to perform an Install on an older Netbook or Laptop that does not have a CD or DVD Drive.
+One of the simplest approaches to accomplish this goal is to make use of the YUMI (Your Universal Multiboot Installer) tool.

-Create an ISO of your Windows XP Installation Disk.
-I use LC ISO Creator to create an ISO image of my CD.
+Making a Windows Bootable USB.
+First, you will need an ISO file of your Installation Disk.
+For this task, I simply used the LC ISO Creator to create an ISO image of my original CD.

 - Download and launch the YUMI Multiboot Bootable USB Creator.